 Then I took a drink of my Lime LaCroix a few minutes later and was amazed to find that it tasted deliciously sweet and fruity!!

 I tried having some coffee as well.
 It tasted so sweet!

-All of the foods I tried didn’t change dramatically in flavor, but they were all a bit more sweet.
-My favorite was fresh peapods we had.
-They were the best tasting peapods I’ve ever tried!
+All of the foods I tried didn’t change dramatically in flavor, but they were all a bit sweeter.
+My favorite was the fresh peapods we had.
+They were the best-tasting peapods I’ve ever tried!

 In total, I think my first experience lasted about an hour and was well worth it!

 Miracle berry trees are amazing plants that produce unique fruit which gives the consumer the ability to experience sour foods as sweet for a short time.

 They are relatively easy to grow as long as you know what they prefer: bright light, acidic soil, very gentle fertilizers, and consistent watering.

 These plants can self-pollinate with some gentle shaking during the afternoon when blooming.